Shaping an evanescent focus of light for high spatial resolution optogenetic activations in live cells: Correction of the aberrations

 In order to determine $\phi_{\rm{aberration}}(X',Y')$ as accurately as possible, we followed a two-step procedure.
 The first step consists in a direct measurement of the wavefront using off-axis holography~\cite{Cuche2000}.
 The wavefront is measured after the reflection on the DMD, as the DMD was found to be the predominant source of aberrations.
 The measured phase, named $\phi_{\rm{off-axis}}$, Fig.~\ref{aberration}(b), can then be corrected by displaying $\phi_{\rm{Lee}}=-\phi_{\rm{off-axis}}$ on the DMD.
 On Fig.~\ref{aberration}(c), we show the evanescent spot after this first step.

 To get the best possible correction, we performed a second step, in which the wavefront is iteratively optimized while monitoring the image of the evanescent spot.
+This procedure is similar to well-known sensorless approaches for aberration correction in confocal or two-photon microscopy~\cite{Debarre:07}.
 We used as optimization metric the maximum intensity in the image and sequentially optimized each aberration mode (the modes being described as Zernike polynomials truncated on the annular SAR region).
 Note that standard circular Zernike polynomials are not an orthogonal mode basis in our case, since we use an annular pupil.
 A modified basis (annular Zernike polynomials) has been proposed previously to provide orthogonal modes on such a pupil \cite{Mahajan1981}.
 However, in practice, we have not observed a more efficient or more accurate correction when using those modified modes.
 That is why the optimizations have been performed with the standard Zernike polynomials.
 The phase corrected in this second step may be written as:

 where $Z_j$ are truncated Zernike polynomials, numbered in the way described by Mahajan~\cite{Mahajan1994}.
 We used 12 modes for the optimization (from mode 4 to 15, since the first three modes : piston, tip and tilt are excluded).